Cauliflower Chickpea Tomato Cheddar Bake

 - Preheat oven to 200°C.

-- Toss cauliflower florets with olive oil, half the garlic, thyme, salt and pepper on a baking tray.
+- On a large baking tray, toss the cauliflower florets and chickpeas with olive oil, two-thirds of the garlic, thyme, smoked paprika, salt and pepper.
 Spread in a single layer for even browning.

-- Meanwhile, sauté the diced onion with a splash of water and the remaining garlic in a small pan over medium heat for 3-4 minutes until softened.
+- Meanwhile, sauté the diced onion with a splash of water and the remaining garlic in a small pan over medium heat for 4-5 minutes until soft and translucent.

-- In a small bowl, whisk together the Greek yogurt, Dijon mustard, and nutritional yeast if using.
+- In a bowl, whisk together the Greek yogurt, Dijon mustard, nutritional yeast, a pinch of salt and a few cracks of pepper.

-- Fold the sautéed onion and the yogurt-mustard mixture together in a large bowl.
+- Fold the sautéed onion into the yogurt-mustard mixture.

 - Bake for 10-12 minutes until cheese is melted and edges are crispy.

-- For extra crispiness, finish under the grill for 2 minutes until the top is spotted golden brown.
+- Finish under the grill for 2 minutes until the top is golden and blistered.

 Notes

-- Roasting the chickpeas alongside the cauliflower gives them a slightly crispy exterior and nutty flavor that contrasts beautifully with the creamy yogurt sauce.
+- Roasting the chickpeas alongside the cauliflower gives them a nutty crunch that contrasts with the creamy yogurt sauce.

-- Add the cherry tomatoes later in the roasting process so they soften and burst without completely disintegrating — they should hold some shape.
+- Add the cherry tomatoes later in the roasting process so they soften and burst without disintegrating.

 - The yogurt-mustard sauce adds creaminess and tang without heavy cream or excess fat.

-- Leftovers reheat well in the oven at 180°C for 10 minutes.
-Add a splash of water before reheating to prevent drying out.
+- Leftovers reheat well in the oven at 180°C for 10 minutes with a splash of water on top to prevent drying.

 Variations